tobiasbriones/blog/swe/ops/os/automation/initializing-the-mathswe-ops-github-organization-2024-06-19/ensuring-security-without-breaking-the-api-in-system-ops-2024-06-20/index.md

 # Ensuring Security Without Breaking the API in System Ops (2024/06/20)

+The new MathSwe Ops project will focus on security specifications while addressing challenges such as smooth DSL integrations via SWAM and avoiding unnecessary side effects.
+Acceptable tools must be open standards with domain expertise when relying on software engineered by other organizations.

 In [Initializing the MathSwe Ops GitHub Organization (2024/06/19)](/initializing-the-mathswe-ops-github-organization-2024-06-19), I updated about the `mathswe-ops` organization to focus on the system automation code and how to eventually reach the engineering grade with SWAM for developing